About Cloudflare Firewall Rules

 Flexibility and control

 Cloudflare Firewall Rules is a flexible and intuitive framework for filtering HTTP requests.
 It gives you fine-grained control over which requests reach your applications.

-Firewall Rules complements these tools by allowing you to create rules that combine these techniques.
-For example, rather than managing 3 independent rules in 3 different places, you can easily create a single firewall rule that blocks traffic to a URI when the request comes from a particular IP and the user-agent matches a specific string or a pattern.
+Firewall Rules allows you to create rules combining several conditions.
+For example, you can create a single Firewall Rule that blocks traffic to a URI when the request comes from a particular IP and the user-agent matches a specific string or a pattern.
 Once you are satisfied with the rule, you can deploy it yourself, immediately.

-The Rules List gives you a snapshot of recent activity and allows you to manage firewall rules in a single convenient location (see image below).
+The Rules List gives you a snapshot of recent activity and allows you to manage Firewall Rules in a single convenient location.

 The Rules List displays each rule's CSR (Challenge Solve Rate), which is the percentage of issued challenges that were solved.
 This metric applies to rules configured with Challenge (Captcha) or JS Challenge actions, and it is calculated as follows: